DrYenyen/-How-to-use-Apollo-Save-Tool-AIO-and-Fake-account-for-Chiaki-/README.md

 ### User Tools
 * Here you can activate your local account with your real PSN Account-ID or allow Apollo to generate one for you to fake activate see `Activating offline profiles` for instructions.
 And you can also rebuild or backup your database.
 See `I rebuilt my database` for instructions.
   * NOTICE restoring a database backup when the original users are not present or new ones have been added can cause issues.
+### User Tools Overview
+1. Activate PS4 Accounts.
+* This option allows you to fake activate accounts on your PS4 with either an auto generated ID or with your real PSN Account-ID for use with savedata transfers.
+See: [Activating offline profiles](#activating-offline-profiles)
+2. App.db Database Management.
+* This opton allows you to backuup, restore or rebuild your database.

+3. Show Parent Security Passcode.
+* This option allows you to view the parent code set to the current account.
+4. Network Tools (Downloader, Web Server)
+1. Local Web Server (full system access)
+*This option allows you to browse the internal storage and download files.
+The address is http://yourps4ip:8080.
+2. Toggel Web Browser history.
+* This option disables Browser history.
+3. URL link Downloader (http, https, ftp, ftps)
+* This option allows you to download a file from a URL to the `/data/` path.
+5. Extract Archives (RAR, Zip, 7z)
+* This option allows you to extract available archives in the `/data/` path to their own folder in that path.
 ### Settings
 * Here you can turn off the background music and animations.
 * Select how saves are sorted.